My Journey as a Scrum Master

 Scrum Master Learning Journey

-Slowly my focused shifted from being a Scrum Master myself to growing a community of Scrum Masters.
+Slowly my focus shifted from being a Scrum Master myself to growing a community of Scrum Masters.
 Scrum Masters make a bigger impact when they work together with Scrum Masters from inside and outside their organization.
 Working together, Scrum Masters have the creativity, intelligence, and wisdom to overcome the many hard challenges that they face in helping organizations work effectively with Scrum.

 Recognizing this challenge, we started the public Scrum Master Learning Journey where Scrum Masters can learn and grow together with Scrum Masters from many other organizations.
 Nowadays, this has become my primary focus: